korpling/pepperModules-GenericXMLModules/README.md

 >
 > If two or more attribute-nodes have the same name, the mapper will add an '\_' and a number to their name, because in Salt an SDocument cannot have two SMetaAnnotation objects having the same `SName`.
 To avoid this behaviour, you can use the property genericXml.importer.prefixSAnnotationName to concatenate the name of the element-node with the name of the attribute-node.

-To interprete an entire subtree of an xml element as a metadata containing subtree, use the wildcard notation at the end of your XPath expression.
+To interprete an entire subtree of an xml element as containing meta data, use the wildcard notation at the end of your XPath expression.

 The following xml fragment